Software Development

 Python

 Python is another extremely simple and easy-to-learn coding language, which is a major reason behind its rapidly increasing popularity.
 It is a favourite in the field of Data Science due to its extensive range of scientific and mathematical functions.
 It is also used to develop desktop and web applications, such as ERP systems.
-You can also get enrolled in data science course

 A simple command for printing a line on-screen would look like this: